openpay-innovations/magento2-openpaywidgets/README.md

 Openpay Widget plugin is a set of widgets, when installed and activated will show the widgets on the following pages:

-- Info Belt – Top section of the HomePage
+- Info Belt - Top section of the p
 - Product Catalog / Listing Page
 - Product Detail Page
 - Cart Page